fox-incubating/default/README.md

 ## TODO

 match completion for new 'set' features
-TODO: move foo.current to foo/.current

-# TODO: fox-default for selection chooser / filter thing
+TODO: fox-default for selection chooser / filter thing